nhudack/personal-website/content/projects/TripRadar.md

 showInProjects: true
 ---

-Android app for viewing popular vacation spots and live data for each location.
+Android app for viewing popular vacation spots and live data, such as weather and flight prices, for each location.
 Repository is private due to Virginia Tech Honor Code.